avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Disaster Recovery/README.md

 >
 >If you are interested in connecting Amazon EFS to Amazon S3 using AWS DataSync, you can find detailed instructions and step-by-step guidance in the [official AWS documentation on EFS to S3 DataSync integration](https://repost.aws/knowledge-center/datasync-transfer-efs-s3).

 4. **Amazon S3 (Backup):** The final backup is stored in Amazon S3, providing a durable and scalable storage solution.
 Cross-Region Replication may be configured for additional to create duplicate copies or backups of data in different locations to ensure resilience and availability.
+You can also prefer to enable versioning so that you can retrieve you old data at a specific point of time.

 ***
 ## Contact Information